 Recreational fishing is popular in Queensland.
 The results of the 2013–14 state wide and regional recreational fishing survey report that recreational fishing continues to be a popular activity; however the participation rate has dropped from 17 per cent in 2010 to 15 per cent in 2013.
 In the 12 months prior to November 2013 approximately 700,000 Queenslanders went recreational fishing (QDAFF 2015).
 Total expenditure in the sector is estimated to be between $350 million and $420 million in 2008–09 (DEEDI 2009).
 The tropical waters of Queensland are also a key area for tourism, attracting anglers from around the world and Australia.
 Popular target species include crabs, prawns and a range of finfish species including cods and groupers, coral trout, redthroat emperor, rosy snapper, and mackerel.
 For freshwater activity some key species caught include barramundi, eels, silver perch, and yabby and blueclaw crayfish.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Sunshine Coast region was approximately 15,400 hectares, comprised of approximately 500 hectares of hardwood plantations, 14,400 hectares of softwood plantations and 500 hectares of other plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Sunshine Coast region was 15,600 hectares, comprised of 600 hectares of hardwood plantations and 15,100 hectares of softwood plantations.
 The main softwood species planted are slash pine (Pinus elliottii) and hoop pine (Araucaria cunninghamii).

-In 2011, there were approximately 172,700 hectares of native forests in the Sunshine Coast region, comprised mainly of Eucalypt medium open (59,100 hectares), Eucalypt tall open (22,000 hectares), Rainforest (21,400 hectares) and Melaleuca (15,200 hectares) forest types.
-Approximately 94,000 hectares of the native forests are privately owned and 55,100 hectares are in nature conservation reserves.
+In 2011, there were 172,700 hectares of native forests in the Sunshine Coast region, comprised mainly of Eucalypt medium open (59,100 hectares), Eucalypt tall open (22,000 hectares), Rainforest (21,400 hectares) and Melaleuca (15,200 hectares) forest types.
+There were 94,000 hectares of native forests privately owned and 55,100 hectares were in nature conservation reserves.
 Major timber processing industries are located in Diamond Valley, Palmview and Peachester.

 Areas of native forest, by tenure, Sunshine Coast region